HosnaJabbari/CCJ/Sparse_CCJ/README.md

 -ns to use non-sparse or "Modifed CCJ" version
 -ngc to not use garbage collection for Sparse CCJ

+You can also include SHAPE data to be used.
+The SHAPE data must be in a file with 1 number per line.
+The number corresponds with each nucleotide in order, and the file must be exactly the same length as the sequence.
 -shape="filename" to specify a file for shape data
 -b=number to specify an intercept for the shape data (default is -0.600000)
 -m=number to specify a slope for the shape data (default is 1.800000)